milesial/Pytorch-UNet/README.md

 `python predict.py -h`

 To predict a single image and save it:

-`python predict.py -i image.jpg -o ouput.jpg
+`python predict.py -i image.jpg -o ouput.jpg`

 To predict a multiple images and show them without saving them:

 `python predict.py -i image1.jpg image2.jpg --viz --no-save`

 You can use the cpu-only version with `--cpu`.

 You can specify which model file to use with `--model MODEL.pth`.

-## Note
+## Warning
-The code and the overall project architecture is a big mess for now, as I left it abandoned when the challenge finished.
-I will clean it Soon<sup>TM</sup>.
+In order to process the image, it is splitted into two squares (a left on and a right one), and each square is passed into the net.
+The two square masks are then merged again to produce the final image.
+As a consequence, the height of the image must be strictly superior than half the width.
+Make sure the width is even too.